JurgenR/aioslsk/MESSAGES.rst

 :Code: 104 (0x68)

-*Usage*: The server lets us know at what interval we should perform wishlist searches
+:Usage: The server lets us know at what interval we should perform wishlist searches

 :Receive: